THE "GO TO" PLACE FOR ANYONE INTERESTED IN SPECIALTY FOOD MARKETING.

 Added by Calblends on December 18, 2012 at 12:26pm — No Comments

 Owning a restaurant has been the greatest and most difficult experience of my life!
 You are literally married to your work and although you love it, there are some thing you truly learnt the hard way.
-Cutting corners in the kitchen was one of those tough luck learning experiences - if I would have started out with the…Continue
+Cutting corners in the kitchen was one of those tough luck learning experiences - if I would have started out with the right equipment, I would have saved hours and hundreds of…Continue

 Added by Robyn Sorenson on December 5, 2012 at 11:45am — No Comments